Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 - Advise male patients with female partners of reproductive potential to use effective contraception during treatment with Rydapt and for 4 months after the last dose [see Use in Specific Populations (8.3)].

-- Advise women not to breastfeed during treatment with Rydapt and for at least 4 months after the final dose [see Use in Specific Populations (8.2)].
+Advise women not to breastfeed during treatment with Rydapt and for 4 months after the last dose [see Use in Specific Populations (8.2)].

 Novartis Pharmaceuticals Corporation